Samarkand

 The primary palette restricts to black and white for practical, cultural, and strategic reasons.
 Single-colour printing is most cost-effective for small-scale production, and reducing variables prevents colour inconsistency across applications.

-Culturally, this mirrors how traditional tatreez uses open-weave fabric, black or white, as structural foundation with coloured threads providing pattern—the identity provides structure, the embroidery provides colour.
+Culturally, this mirrors how traditional tatreez uses open-weave fabric, black or white, as structural foundation with coloured threads providing pattern.
+The identity provides structure, the embroidery provides colour.
 Strategically, restraint creates distinctive consistency and allows photography and tatreez imagery to command attention without graphic design competition.